freepik-company/admitik/README.md

   name: avoid-colisioning-routes
 spec:

+  # (Optional) Action to perform with the conditions are not met
+  # Posible values: Enforce, Audit
+  # Enforce: (default) Reject the object.
+  # Audit: Accept the object as if the conditions were met
+  # Both results create an event in Kubernetes
+  failureAction: Enforce

   # Resources to be validated against the webhooks server.
   # Those matching any combination of following params will be sent.
   # As a hint: don't set operations you don't need for a resource type